ceneha/open-dataloggers/README.md

     datalog.close_conexion()

-This example establish connection with datalogger and and returns to the screen the variables measured by sensors connected to the datalogger
+This example establish connection with datalogger and returns to the screen the variables measured by sensors connected to the datalogger in real time

   >
     import datalogger